-President Donald Trump has, in a speech from the White House, acknowledged the new United States stance to officially recognize Jerusalem as the capital of Israel.
+In a speech from the White House, President Donald Trump has officially recognized Jerusalem as the capital of Israel.
 Further to the speech, Trump also ordered for plans to be drawn up to move the United States Embassy from Tel Aviv to the contested city.

 “Today we finally acknowledge the obvious: that Jerusalem is Israel’s capital,” Trump announced in his speech from the Diplomatic Reception Room of the White House.
 “This is nothing more or less than a recognition of reality.
 It is also the right thing to do.
 It’s something that has to be done.”

 This decision breaks with the ongoing status quo that has continued over seven decades, since Israel’s founding in 1948.
 Trump reflected on Jerusalem as the rightful capital of Israel since “ancient times” and stated this decision would be fundamental in moving the Palestine-Israel dispute forward to achieve peace for both sides.

 Although Trump stresses he wants a “great deal” for the Israelis and the Palestinians, and urged that the United States would support a two-state solution if both sides agreed to it, spectators are dubious.

 As a response to Trump’s speech, outrage sparked across the Middle East.
 Many world leaders in the past, including the Pope, have voiced their disapproval on recognizing Jerusalem as Israel’s capital.
 The refusal to formally recognize Israel’s claim followed the 1967 Middle East war when Israel captured and annexed the eastern sector.

 The already-tense region is now a hot bed, with much opposition to Trump’s latest move.
 Palestinian officials have declared all peace talks over and have called the US decision a declaration of war.
 Both King Abdullah II of Jordan and Palestinian Authority President Mahmoud Abbas have denounced the actions as “dangerous” with massive repercussions for the future stability of the region.